wienslab/wienslab.github.io/_pages/jobs.md

 We are not accepting PhD students for Fall 2027 enrollment.
 Please check back next year for future opportunities.

 ## MPH and MS students
-We do not have fully-funded Master's RA positions available.
-We periodically have part-time or fieldwork opportunities.
-If interested, [email Kirsten Wiens](mailto:kirsten.wiens@temple.edu) with your CV, including any quantitative or coding skills, and why you want to work with us specifically.
+We do not have Master's RA positions available.
+If you are a Temple MPH student interested a fieldwork placement, [email Kirsten Wiens](mailto:kirsten.wiens@temple.edu) with your CV and why you want to work with us.

 ## Undergraduate students
-We have opportunities for Bachelor of Science in Public Health students to develop skills in infectious disease epidemiology and research through Temple's BSPH Internship Program.
+Temple Bachelor of Science in Public Health students can develop skills in infectious disease epidemiology and research in our lab through Temple's BSPH Internship Program.
 [Learn more and apply](/assets/documents/Temple_BSPH_Internship_IDEpi.pdf)